CAN I GET IN TROUBLE FOR ILLEGAL ACTIVITY IN A CHAT ROOM?

 A good example of creating a crime on the Internet where none would have existed is when the police tell a person on Craig's List that if they bring ecstasy to meet with a woman they the guy will get lucky.
 This will sometimes cause the guy to go get a drug he would have never messed with just to be with a woman.
 I have seen many scenarios like this one and been very successful at defending them.

 Our Los Angeles Sex Crime Defense Attorneys are available to help you and stand in your corner if you are facing sex crime charges involving chat rooms.

 Chat rooms are tools people may use to draw in minors into sexual engagements.
 The use of chat rooms to distribute or display sexually arousing material to a minor is illegal.

 Most people are caught through government sting operations, where an undercover law enforcement poses as a minor and catches the perpetrator committing a sex crime through the use of chat rooms.

 Facing such charges can be intimidating and also humiliating.
-If you or someone you know is facing such charges, we as your sex crime defense attorneys will be aggressive and persistent in our defense strategies we use to get results in your favor.
+If you or someone you know is facing such charges, we as your attorneys will be aggressive and persistent in our defense strategies we use to get results in your favor.